osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 - Microsoft's actual security boundary for CG is nuanced.
 The correct framing is not "CG is defeated" but "authentication abuse opportunities exist without LSASS telemetry once SYSTEM is achieved on an RDP host with active RCG sessions."
 - NTLMv2 enforcement via GPO prevents DumpGuard's `/command:ntlmv1` from working. `/command:msv10` (the MSV1_0 interface variant) may work differently — see SpecterOps paper for details.
 - In this lab demonstration the extracted account matches the account used for deployment — a constraint of the single-DA test environment.
 In production the value is extracting credential material from sessions belonging to accounts the attacker has no prior knowledge of.
+- DumpGuard will be caught by mature EDR with signature-based detection.
+The evasion question is a separate research thread — the finding here is the protocol-level technique and the detection gap, not the specific binary.

 ---